 Orthognathic Surgery

-Put simply, orthognathic surgery is jaw surgery to align the jaw and teeth.
-It is performed when conventional fixes like braces or an Herbst Oral Appliance are not viable options due to issue severity.
+Put simply, orthognathic surgery—also known as corrective jaw surgery—is a procedure to realign the jaw and teeth when conventional treatments such as braces or an Herbst Oral Appliance are not sufficient due to the severity of the issue.

-At our offices—located in both Parker and Castle Rock, CO—we use the latest technology, techniques, and materials to ensure that you achieve the best possible results, and the quickest recovery.
+At our offices in Parker and Castle Rock, CO, Dr. Ted Struhs and Dr. Brandon Scheer use the latest technology, techniques, and materials to help you achieve optimal results and a smooth recovery.

 Reasons You Might Need Orthognathic Surgery